kennethtegrado/data-structures-and-algorithms/interview-problems/Interview.md

 -   [Shifting Pointers](https://youtu.be/4YKBwKnTnlM)
 -   Sliding Window
     -   Form a window over some portion of sequential data, then move that window throughout the data to capture different parts of it.
+-   Subproblems
+    -   A problem that we have to solve along the way to solving the main problem

 ---